 Pappalardo Honors students may expect their advisor to work closely with them to assist in transferring to any of the above institutions or to the many other colleges and universities students may wish to attend.

-1. Apply online now (if you are already a dual enrollment student log into your application account)
+- Apply to Carroll online now (if you are already a dual enrollment student or have already applied, skip this step)

 - Unofficial high school transcript, and, if applicable, college transcript